an-nguen/tag-measurements-microservices/README.md

 # Purpose of services

 ## Fetch service
-Fetch service should fetch hourly temperature data from cloud service.
+Fetch service should fetch N measurements from cloud service.
-It should add and synchronize tag managers and tags.
+It should also synchronize tag managers and tags.
 The main loop logic:

                                                                      +-----------------------------------+